-ICI prep and IVF prep are frozen after analysis and the addition of the freeze media; these samples contain seminal fluid.
+Intracervical Insemination (ICI) ICI prep is frozen after analysis and the addition of the freeze media; these samples contain seminal fluid.
 The ICI prep samples are used for insemination in which the sample is placed onto the cervix.

 Most people choose to order 2-3 vials per order, others order several more because they are looking ahead and planning for a sibling using the same sperm donor.
 You can purchase and ship to your clinic or you can purchase and store at the Sperm Bank.
-Storing at the Sperm Bank allows you to return unused vials for a refund whereas storing off site means you cannot return unused vials.
+Storing at the Sperm Bank allows you to return unused vials for a refund whereas storing off-site means you cannot return unused vials.

 Written by Fairfax Cryobank’s, Director of Operations and Laboratory Director, Michelle Ottey.